William Stafford Parsons

 Compared to XXHash32, the speed's at least 46% faster on average for small keys and 30% faster for large keys.

-All speed tests were performed locally on a Pixelbook Go M3 using Debian.
+All speed tests are performed locally on a Pixelbook Go M3 using Debian.

 Games